Black Bean Quinoa Tabbouleh Salad

 This quinoa Tabbouleh is best served at room temperature or cold.
 Never heat tabouleh the same way you would never heat up your salad.
 Personally, we love tabbouleh more on the cold side.
 We prepare it an hour ahead, cover it, and place it in the fridge so the juices soak it.
 Then we give it one last toss and serve!
 So good!

-top view of tabbouleh salad on a plate with lemon wedges and green onions on the side
+side view of mixed tabbouleh salad on plate with spoon visible in the tabbouleh

 Remember to subscribe to my NEWSLETTER for free and receive recipes like this Black Bean Quinoa Tabbouleh Salad Recipe delivered right to your inbox!